 Returning to America

 In early 2017, I moved back to the United States to continue my education.
-I am currently enrolled in the graduate accounting (MAcc) program at the University of Utah with a focus in accounting information systems; I am also enrolled in the Graduate Certificate in Information Systems, specializing in business analytics.
+I am currently enrolled in the graduate accounting (MAcc) program at the University of Utah with a focus in accounting information systems.